Protect dog paws on hot pavements featured image

 5. Protect Paws from Hot Pavements With Dog Shoes

-One of the best ways to protect dog paws and feet from burns and injuries is by investing in canine shoes with rubber soles.
+One of the best ways to protect dog paws from burns and injuries is by investing in canine shoes with rubber soles.

-So, it would be best to get them to wear shoes from a young age to help them adjust early.
+It would be best to encourage them to wear shoes from a young age to help them adjust more easily.

 6. Use All-Terrain Dog Boots When Necessary

-Is your dog active and athletic and loves running in sand, snow, and even hot pavements?
+Is your dog active and athletic and loves running in sand, snow, and even hot pavement?
+Then, heavy-duty dog boots are the best for your Fido.

-You have to take it off, though, whenever you can to help your fido adjust his body temperature by exposing their feet to the air.
+You need to take it off whenever possible to help your dog regulate their body temperature by exposing their feet to the air.

-And if possible, remove their foot coverings when he's inside your home.
+And if possible, remove their foot coverings when they're inside your home.

 7. Utilize Peel And Stick Pads